Twitch0125/deno-node-app/slides.md

 # Node frustrations
 - Callbacks are still fairly common, less async/await syntax
 - Node streams are more complex than web streams
-- CommonJS is still very common
+- CommonJS is still very common and makes writing ESM code frustrating

 ---